facebookTlv/centos_deploy/README.md

 - Support of `PhpMyAdmin`
 - Create one binary file by using Cython library (optional)
 - To add full support of Ubuntu 12.04/14.04 LTS (optional)
-- Fixing bugZZzzz

 ## How-to use
-For now, script contains only two files written on Python:
+For now, script contains only 3 files written on Python:
+* MainDeploy.py
-* EngineRun.py
+* Centos6Deploy.py
-* Centos6.py
+* Centos7Deploy.py

-You should run `DeployScript.py` to see "Welcome Screen" LAMP Deploy Script has been checked only on 64-bit CentOS 6.5 & 6.6, you should avoid to use on 32-bit server.
+You should run `MainDeploy.py` to see "Welcome Screen" LAMP Deploy Script has been checked only on 64-bit CentOS 6.5 & 6.6, you should avoid to use on 32-bit server.
-Script will not run, if you don't use CentOS 6.5/6.6
+Script will not run, if you don't use CentOS 6.5/6.6 for now....

-## Warning, BUGZZzz